Safe Communication in Healthcare: A Podium Discussion with Sir Liam Donaldson

 Institutional Communication Service

 Patient safety events cause great suffering for patients and their families, as well as significant costs for the healthcare system.
 Each year, 43 million patients are harmed by adverse events.
 Of these, half could be avoided, mostly via safer interpersonal communication.
-On Tuesday, May 15, at 6PM in the USI campus Aula magna, the USI Faculty of Communication Sciences will be hosting a panel discussion on this important topic, organized by Professor Annegret Hannawa and moderated of Sir Liam Donaldson, founder and director of the WHO (World Health Organization) World Alliance for Patient Safety.
+On Tuesday, May 15, at 6PM in the USI campus Aula magna, the USI Faculty of Communication Sciences will be hosting a panel discussion on this important topic, organized by Professor Annegret Hannawa and moderated by Sir Liam Donaldson, founder and director of the WHO (World Health Organization) World Alliance for Patient Safety.

 What is the situation in Switzerland?

 Unfortunately, not better than in the rest of the world: The Federal Office of Public Health (FOPH) announced that "one in ten patients at Swiss hospitals suffers physical harm and about half of these cases could be avoided".
 In figures, this means that each year, 2’000-3’000 Swiss patients die and about 60’000 are harmed by preventable adverse events.
 This equates to about 4 deaths at Swiss hospitals every day that could be avoided, primarily through safer interpersonal communication between physicians, nurses, patients and care companions.

 Medication errors play a particularly important role in this context.
 For this reason, the WHO has formalized a global challenge: By 2022, the number of medication errors ought to be cut in half across the globe.
 The podium discussion on May 15 will also focus on this challenge.
 The invited experts will discuss how safer interpersonal communication can be the vehicle to ensuring safer medication.